atuldev19/dsa/README.md

 # dsa
-this repo contains dsa and related operations
+This repo contains dsa and other related operations. happy coding!